DavidAGInnovation/Humble-Superhero-API/README.md

 - **Dockerization:** Easily build and run the full stack using Docker Compose.
 - **Enhanced Validation:** DTOs use `class-validator` with custom error messages.
 - **Frontend Integration:** A React app allows users to add superheroes and view an updated list.
-- **Microservices Ready:** The superhero module is isolated; it can later be split into its own microservice using NestJS’s transport layers.
+- **Microservices Ready:** The superhero module is isolated; it can later be split into its own microservice using NestJS's transport layers.
 - **CI/CD:** Automated tests run on GitHub Actions.

 ## Setup